AgoraIO/Docs-Source/cloud-recording/develop/composite-mode.md

 description: >
    Use the Cloud Recording RESTful API to make a composite recording.
 ---
-For more information, see [Get stared](../get-started/getstarted).

-## Overview

-This guide includes the key steps in using the Cloud Recording RESTful API to make a composite recording.

 Agora Cloud Recording supports three recording modes: